 To work with and support the Office of Public Works, Fáilte Ireland and other relevant stakeholders in facilitating the development of visitor centre services at the Market House premises on Castle Street for the promotion and development of visitor facilities in Trim and the wider Boyne Valley region including the Trim Castle attraction.

-To seek funding for underused areas, through the Urban Regeneration and Development Fund, for the town of Trim. this regard, the Council has taken a proactive approach in securing funding to obtain Planning approval to develop Trim Library and Cultural Centre.
+To seek funding for underused areas, through the Urban Regeneration and Development Fund, for the town of Trim.

 4.7.4 Self Sustaining Towns

 4.7.4.1 Laytown/Bettystown